 What is the procedure for clitoral release?

 Surgical techniques vary from surgeon to surgeon.
-This is the procedure common at GRS Montreal:

 Being on testosterone creates an enlarged clitoris*.